unturned-info/unturned-3-knowledgebase/docs/Modding/WeatherAsset.md

 # Weather Asset

+!!! note "This is an [Asset v2](Asset%20Types/AssetsV2.md) class."

 Overrides the built-in snow and rain weather with custom events.
 This is feature is a work-in-progress.

-This is an [Asset v2](Asset%20Types/AssetsV2.md) class.

 ## How to test?

 When a GUID is passed to the weather command it will start a custom weather event, and 0 can be used to end it.

     /weather 819982d7a2b6453488a8c4c5d9efe67f

 ## Properties Reference